bambuser/bambuser-commerce-sdk-android/README.md

 1. `videoConfiguration` - This is the configuration for the video player.
 2. `videoPlayerDelegate` - This is the delegate to receive events and errors.

+## Create a new view to show a Shoppable video
+You need to use the SDK instance to create a new Shoppable view `sdkInstance.GetLShoppableVideoView` This function would require the same two mandatory parameters:
+1. `videoConfiguration` - This is the configuration for the video player.
+2. `videoPlayerDelegate` - This is the delegate to receive events and errors.
+**Note:** `videoConfiguration` for Shoppable videos is slightly different from Live videos.

 And some optional parameters:
 1`modifier` - This is the modifier to apply to the view.
 2`playerId` - This a unique identifier for the player.